groddeck/advent/README.md

 * Create a lot more built-in verbs in the lexicon and create sensible default actions for verbs and objects.
 * More tests, including some transcripts of commands and expected output, making use of parameterized $stdin and $stdout.
 * More robust object interaction, including lamp-light, keys and locks, etc.
+* PARSER: better semantic net parsing to accept helper words (look _at_ obj instead of look obj, e.g.)
+* Allow multiple synonyms for objects and multi-word noun names.
+* Prompt for incomplete command info ("with what?")